huaweicloud/terraform-provider-huaweicloud/docs/resources/ims_cbr_whole_image.md

 * `os_version` - The operating system version of the image.

+* `min_disk` - The minimum disk space required to run an image, in GB unit.

 * `disk_format` - The image format.
 The value can be **zvhd2**, **vhd**, **zvhd**, **raw**, or **qcow2**.

 * `data_origin` - The image source.
 The format is **server_backup,backup_id**.